COmbinatorial PEptide POoling Design for TCR specificity

 Expected epitope length

-Download zip file with STL
+Download zip with STL files

-Choose a file with pools:
+Choose a file with pools

-Choose a file with peptide arrangement in the plate:
+Choose a file with peptide arrangement in the plate

 Number of rows